 - 5% of the purchase price is returned in the form of points.

 - Points can be spent and saved at the same time as part of a single order.

-After drawing up the rules, the launch of the Color Club program was divided into two stages: first offline, and then offline.
+After drawing up the rules, the launch of the Color Club program was divided into two stages: offline first, and then offline.

 Offline loyalty program launch

-To start processing the loyalty program and personal promotions in Mindbox, the following was first required:
+To start processing the loyalty program and personal promotions in Mindbox, we had to do the following first:

-- Integration of Mindbox processing into Diebold Nixdorf cash register software.
+- Integrate Mindbox processing into Diebold Nixdorf cash register software.

-- Setting up promotions for customers in the interface.
+- Set up promotions for customers in the interface.